 It’s no question that vegetables should be included in a rabbit’s daily diet.
-But what others failed to discuss is the type of vegetables that are best for rabbits.
+But what others failed to discuss is the types of vegetables that are best for rabbits.

-As far as veggies go, asparagus is probably on the low end of the list when it comes to the favorites of my rabbits.
-It’s not that rabbits don’t like asparagus, some do but my babies definitely prefer other veggies.
+As far as veggies go, asparagus is probably at the lower end of the list when it comes to the favorites of my rabbits.
+It’s not that rabbits don’t like asparagus; some do, but my babies definitely prefer other veggies.

-In this article, I would be talking about if it’s okay for a rabbit to eat asparagus.
+In this article, I will be talking about whether it’s okay for a rabbit to eat asparagus.
 I would also touch on how much asparagus a rabbit can eat based on its age.
 And finally, I would also discuss the different risks of overfeeding asparagus to rabbits.

 So without further ado, let’s get started.

 Not all rabbits are the same in terms of food preference.
-For example, my two rabbits, Tyr and Freya, has a different preference when it comes to food.
-Tyr likes veggies while Freya prefers herbs.
+For example, my two rabbits, Tyr and Freya, have different preferences when it comes to food.
+Tyr likes veggies, while Freya prefers herbs.

 Is asparagus safe to be eaten by rabbits?